Goldenlion5648/hide-message-in-jumble/README.md

 # Searching for key

 I recommend using a regex (most text editors support it).
 Once regex is enabled, just put the key inside square brackets i.e. `[jsmHGSXRWJ]`

+#Notes

+Due to character limitations, messages can only have a max of 6 words